HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 `site_selection.dem_area_target.target_area_km2`, then delineated and selected with the normal area and spatial criteria.

-DEM/network-generated runs use `site_selection.input.mode =
-"dem_network_sampling"` with `site_selection.outlets.candidate_mode =
+DEM network sampling runs use `site_selection.input.mode = "dem_network_sampling"` with `site_selection.outlets.candidate_mode =
 "network_sampling"`.
 This is the lower-level stream-network sampling path: it exposes outlet-generation controls such as spacing, candidate caps and optional